monk-afk/filterplus/README.md

 **Filter**

-- Multi-pass filtering logic and validation.
+- Novel filtering logic using n-gram scoring
-- Censor profanity with asterisks(*).
+- Censors profanity with asterisks(*)
-- Clean messages before broadcasting to public.
+- Cleans messages of spammy text
-  - Excessively long words
-  - Excessive repeating characters
-  - S p a c e d o u t w o r d s
-  - Hyperlinks, emails, phone numbers
-- Non-intrusive pre-filter string sanitizing.
+- Non-intrusive pre-filter heavy sanitizing
-  - If not censored, message is delivered as-is.
-- Simple API callback for external mods.
+- Easy integration API callback for external mods

 **Plus**

 - Message highlighting for players mentioned by name
-- Proximity messaging with players within 100 nodes
+- Proximity chat command with players within 100 nodes
 - Stop unwanted messages by blocking them
 - Moderate players arguing by blocking each other
 - Moderate spammers by chat timeout
-- Toggle public chat, and still accept direct messages
+- Toggle public chat via command without disabling private channels
-- Optional nametag flair from external mods
+- Support for nametag flair from external mods

 ___

 ## Filter and Censor

-Messages sent to public chat are filtered for profanity.
-Messages sent to other channels, such as private or group messaging, is left unfiltered.

-There are a total of four filter lists constructed by the filter.

-`blacklist_patterns.lua`: These words will be made into patterns.
-The list shouldn't be too long; more patterns increases processing time.

-`blacklist_explicit.lua`: Explicit validation of words captured by pattern, and overrides the whitelist.

-`blacklist_mutations.lua`: Repurposed spell-check which will mutate words hundreds of different ways to supplement the explicit blacklist.
-Add words with caution.

-`whitelist.lua`: If the context words captured are not in the whitelist, they will be censored.

-`filter_api.lua`: This is the main script containing closures to load the filters and process incoming messages.
+`filter_api.lua`: This is the main file to load the filter lists and process incoming messages.

-`filter_cli.lua`: For porting or testing, a standalone version of the filter and API is provided.

-`sanitizer.lua`: Heavy pre-filter sanitizer to facilitate the process.
+Every string processed by the filter first undergoes a cleaning function to remove spammy formatting and content from a message:

+`clean.lua`:
+  1. Lower-casing the entire string
+  2. Join words separated with s p a c e s
+  3. Strip hyperlinks, email address, phone numbers
+  4. Clip words exceeding 23 characters
+  5. Remove excess repeated charactersssssss

+Then the message is sanitized before being evaluated.
 Messages will be sent as they were received if not censored.

-Before curse detection, the sanitizing function will:
+`sanitizer.lua`
   1. Replace symbols and non-standard ascii to a alphabetic equivalent
   2. Merge words with hyphens and apostrophes (you're -> your)
   3. Replace embedded number with alphabetic equivalent
   4. Replace any remaining non-letter symbols with a space
   5. Strip away excess spaces

-`clean_message.lua`: A pre-sanitizing function intended to remove spammy formatting and content from a message before sanitizing.
-It can be used independent from the filter and will modify a string by:
-  1. Lower-casing the entire string
-  2. Join words separated with s p a c e s
-  3. Strip hyperlinks, email address, phone numbers
-  4. Clip words exceeding 23 characters
-  5. Remove excess repeated charactersssssss
+Messages are evaluated by using a scoring system based on `n-gram frequency` with `gram-positional weight`.

+An 'n-gram' is basically a part of a word, the gram, and n is a number.
+If we say 2-gram (or bi-gram) that means every two letters in a word:

+`word`: "wo", "or", "rd"

+From our whitelist and blacklist words, we count and tally the grams of 2, 3, and 4, which will become our gram-frequencies.

+This means for words like "fuck", the grams which occur in that word would be less frequent in the whitelist than the blacklist.
+For non-vulgar words, the opposite is true.

+The filter then calculates the deviation and magnitude of a word's n-gram score, and compares them against a variable threshold.

+This system allows profanity detection without relying on hard-coded pattern matching, and becomes resistant to mutation, character substitution, and partial obfuscation.

 ## Chat Commands

-**`/block`**
+**Blocking**

-- Stop public and private messages from being delivered.
+- Ignore all public and private messages from being delivered.

 - Persistent between logins until unblocked or server shutdown.